- primary age children

-“Many of you are facing the pressures of childcare and home working, some people aren’t working and are worrying about bills and everyone of us is missing family and friends.
+“Many of you are facing the pressures of childcare and home working.
+Some people aren’t working and are worrying about bills and everyone of us is missing family and friends.
 It’s understandable that we might need extra support.”

 Cornwall Council’s director of public health, Rachel Wigglesworth said: “1 thing we can all do is try to incorporate the ‘5 ways to wellbeing’ into our lives.

 “These are 5 simple things we can all do every day to improve our wellbeing: connect, be active, take notice, give and learn.
-These can be quite straightforward, if you’re able to get out for a walk everyday you could try doing your route the opposite way you normally would and see if you notice anything different about the houses, the trees or the fields around you.
+These can be quite straightforward, if you’re able to get out for a walk everyday you could try doing your route the opposite way you normally would and see if you notice anything different about the houses, the trees or surrounding fields.
 You could try volunteering or look at other small ways you can give back to people.
 Even if you’re housebound you can volunteer to make phone calls to others who can’t get out.
 If you are healthy but can’t get out there are simple exercises you can do that are available from Healthy Cornwall to help you stay physically active.”

 “Sharing what you are doing to help cope with the situation can also be a simple way of helping others.
 Reach out to your family and friends to ask them how they are coping – we all need to look after each other as best as we can right now.”